Semisimple Field Theories Detect Stable Diffeomorphism: Semisimple field theories and stable diffeomorphism

 \subsection{Connected sum of $B$-manifolds and stable diffeomorphism}

 Let $\beta: B \to \rB O(d)$ be a tangential structure.
 The tangent bundle of the disk $D^d$ is trivial, and thus it is always possible to give the disk a $B$-structure.
 In fact if we assume that $B$ is connected, up to isotopy $B$-structures on the disk correspond to elements of $\pi_0F$, where $F$ is the homotopy fiber of $\beta$, and this can either be one element or two depending on whether $\pi_1 B \to \pi_1 \rB O(d)$ is surjective or not.
-Equivalently it depends on whether $\beta^*w_1$ is non-trivial or trivial.
+Equivalently it depends on whether the pullback of the first Stieffel-Whitney class $\beta^*w_1$ is non-trivial or trivial.
 In the latter case the two possible isotopy classes of lifts result in diffeomorphic $B$-manifolds which are exchanged by an orientation reversing diffeomorphism.

 The $(d-1)$-sphere $S^{d-1}$ is the boundary of $D^d$, but to get an induced $B$-structure on $S^{d-1}$, we must choose either an inward pointing or outward pointing of the normal bundle of $S^{d-1}$ in $D^d$.
 These correspond to viewing the disk either as a bordism from the empty manifold to the sphere, or as a bordism from the sphere to the empty manifold.
 There are thus potentially two canonical diffeomorphism classes of $B$-structures on the $(d-1)$-sphere --- the \emph{bounding} and the \emph{cobounding} $B$-structures.
 Without further restrictions on $B$ it is possible for these to be distinct.
 For example, when the tangential structure $\beta$ is tangential framing $*\to \rB O(d)$, then the bounding and cobounding framings on $S^{d-1}$ only agree for $d=0,1,3,7$, i.e. precisely when $S^{d}$ admits a tangential framing.